cachai2/agentic-dashboard-builder/app/agent-service/AgentOrchestrator/tests/happypath.md

 ## Troubleshooting

-- If the test hangs in remote mode, confirm the planner gateway is reachable and `ORCH_OLLAMA_HOST` points to the deployed model.
+- If the test hangs in remote mode, confirm the Ollama host is reachable and `ORCH_OLLAMA_HOST` points to the deployed model.
 - Schema validation failures appear as `jsonschema.ValidationError`, printed in pytest output.
 Check `artifacts/planner_payloads` for the offending request/response pairs.
 - Profiling failures usually mean the CSV path moved; the test asserts `telco_churn_sample.csv` exists under `app/agent-service/CsvProfilerAgent/samples/`.